 - Badger Maps

-If you’re a dispatcher or a manager supervising a delivery team, sign up for Circuit for Teams, which also includes a web app.
+If you’re a dispatcher or manager supervising a delivery team, however, you’ll need Circuit for Teams, which includes a web app.

-Circuit for Teams
+Circuit for Teams Route4Me alternative

-Our Recipient Plan includes:
+Our Standard plan includes:

 - Spreadsheet import